Labour Party Conference: 2023 Liverpool

 Unusually, the 2023 conference took place in the same city as it did the previous year, Liverpool, from Sunday 8 October to Wednesday 11 October.
 It was also unusually held after the Conservative Party conference.
 The conference saw an increase in stalls from large companies, including for Google, Ineos, Specsavers, with fringe events sponsored by Deliveroo and Goldman Sachs.
 There was an increase in the number of "observers" sent by the Conservative Party to at least eight, up from the two usually sent between conferences at both parties.

 Shadow Chancellor Rachel Reeves made her speech on 9 October, and spoke of a stance of "securonomics," which The Guardian stated was similar to U.S. President Joe Biden's language on economic nationalism.
 She announced the creation of a "Covid corruption commissioner", enforcement of the ministerial code on the use of private jets, and a fiscal lock on ministerial spending.
 Also on 9 October, Labour MP Apsana Begum left the conference due to safety concerns after she tweeted a photograph of herself supporting the Palestine Solidarity Campaign during the Gaza war.

 Starmer gave his speech on 10 October, but was interrupted before he began when Yaz Ashmawi, a protester from the new campaign group People Demand Democracy, poured glitter over him, calling for a "people's house" and for proportional representation, which Starmer had rejected since the previous conference.
 During his speech, Starmer repeated the phrase "getting Britain building again," and repeated a pledge to build 1.5 million new houses.
 Starmer did not walk off the stage and through the crowd following his speech, as was usually the norm for party leader speeches at the conference.
 Labour sold limited edition "sparkle with Starmer" t-shirts for £20 following the incident, and the party launched a security review.

 2024 Liverpool

 The 2024 Conference took place in Liverpool, on 22 September to 25 September for the third time in a row.

 2025 Liverpool

-The 2025 Conference took place in Liverpool, on September 28 to October 1.
+The 2025 Conference took place in Liverpool, from 28 September to 1 October.

+2026 Liverpool

+In December 2025, the Labour Party chose to ban transgender women from the 2026 Labour Women's Conference.
+Several major unions will boycott the 2026 Women's Conference because of the decision to ban transgender women.
+These unions boycotting and not sending a delegation to the 2026 Labour Women's Conference are Unison, Usdaw, ASLEF and the Musicians' Union.